IDGAF (Dua Lipa song): Background and composition

 "IDGAF" was written by Dua Lipa alongside MNEK, Larzz Principato, Skyler Stonestreet and Whiskey Water, with production from Koz.
 The song was originally written by MNEK and was later picked up by Lipa who made adjustments with him in the studio; she did this to make the lyrics more relevant to her.
 The rewrites took place in Los Angeles in February 2017.
 The song was one of the last songs recorded for Lipa's eponymous debut studio album (2017).
 Lipa was inspired after an ex-boyfriend who was really mean to her, messaged her saying "Hi" and expressing his enjoyment of her music, which made her think, "What gives him the right to call me now and see how I'm doing?
 Does he not realize the damage he's done?"
 Lipa stated that parts of the song are true and parts are false.
 The song was recorded at Paramount Studios in Los Angeles and the vocal recording and engineering took place at Sarm Music Village in London.
 Mixing was done by Josh Gudwin and mastering was handled by John Davis at Metropolis Studios in London.

-Musically, "IDGAF" is a pop song, running for 3 minutes and 36 seconds.
-The song is composed 4/4 time and the key of E minor, with a tempo of 100 beats per minute and a chord progression of Em–D–G/Bm–C. The track is backed by an electro palm-muted electric guitar riff, a militaristic drum line, a piano and a multi-tracked chorus.
+Musically, "IDGAF" is a pop, pop rock, power pop and pop punk song, running for 3 minutes and 36 seconds.The song is composed 4/4 time and the key of E minor, with a tempo of 100 beats per minute and a chord progression of Em–D–G/Bm–C. The track is backed by an electro palm-muted electric guitar riff, a militaristic drum line, a piano and a multi-tracked chorus.
 Lipa uses a deadpan vocal delivery, ranging two octaves from D3 to D5.
 Lyrically in "IDGAF", the female protagonist's former lover comes back and attempts to rekindle things with her, but she sends him on his way and makes sure he knows that she is not thinking about him.
 The song was viewed as a sequel to "New Rules", another song by Lipa.